 Challenges of turning maple

-It is best to allow maple to mature a little on the wood pile as when it’s freshly cut it doesn’t take a finish particularly well.
+You should allow maple to mature a little on the wood pile.
+When it’s freshly cut it doesn’t take a finish particularly well.

 Cherry for bowl turning

-Cherry is one of the more attractive woods to turn.
+Cherry is one of the more attractive diffuse porous woods to turn.
 There is often a high contrast between sapwood and heartwood.
 It is possible to get a very smooth finish on cherry.

 Challenges of turning cherry